Skip to content

 Maiale Saltambocca Ala Romano

-I have made this before with pork tenderloin and just Italian Booster, but this new Greek Booster added in takes it to a higher level!
-Getcha some!
+I have made this before with pork tenderloin and just Italian Booster, but this new Greek Booster added in takes it to a higher level!Β Getcha some!Β

 #2 - New Orleans Pork Loin Muffuletta with Provolone and Olive Tapenade